kelly70ve/gatsby-react-portfolio/src/pages/portfolio/seeFood/index.md

 Simply enter the ingredients you already have in your kitchen, and seeFood will provide you with recipes using your ingredients.

-This project has been completed with no known bugs and can be viewed <a href="https://goodbyetonto.github.io/first-project/" target="_blank">here</a>.
+This project has been completed with no known bugs and can be viewed <a href="https://goodbyetonto.github.io/first-project/" target="_blank" rel="noreferrer">here</a>.
 The project is responsive and can be viewed on mobile, tablet or desktop.

 ## Technologies Used

-This application features dynamically updated HTML and CSS through jQuery/JavaScript using the <a href="https://www.themealdb.com/" target="_blank">The Meal DB API</a> to retrieve recipe data.
+This application features dynamically updated HTML and CSS through jQuery/JavaScript using the <a href="https://www.themealdb.com/" target="_blank" rel="noreferrer">The Meal DB API</a> to retrieve recipe data.